chenvb/NoSQL-Database-Performance-Prediction/README.md

 -p labeldir=$label > cassandra.log
 ```

-workloadfile: Represents the file generated during the training data selection phase, containing various YCSB workload parameter combinations.
+**workloadfile**: Represents the file generated during the training data selection phase, containing various YCSB workload parameter combinations.

-recorddir: Indicates the directory where the trace details of the workload are collected.
+**recorddir**: Indicates the directory where the trace details of the workload are collected.

-labeldir: Represents the directory where the test results of a specific set of YCSB parameters are stored.
+**labeldir**: Represents the directory where the test results of a specific set of YCSB parameters are stored.
-Log Output: The runtime logs are saved in the cassandra.log file.

 If you need to replay real data using YCSB, you can use the following command: